 In the early 1980s the KAVHA site was listed by the National Trust (NSW) and included on the Register of the National Estate.
 In 2003 KAVHA was listed on the Norfolk Island Heritage Register and on Australia's National Heritage List in 2007.

 In 2010 KAVHA was inscribed on the World Heritage List as one of 11 historic sites that together form the Australian Convict Sites World Heritage Property.
-Further information about the World Heritage listing is available from the Department of the Environment and Energy.
+Further information about the World Heritage listing is available from the Department of Agriculture, Water and the Environment.

 The Department of Infrastructure, Transport, Cities and Regional Development has overall responsibility for the management of KAVHA, including its heritage management plan, with advice from the KAVHA Advisory Committee.
 The KAVHA Community Advisory Group also provides input on conservation and tourism activities at KAVHA.